Navy lighterage pontoon

 Pontoons were used to make support barges for waterfront cranes.

 Other barges were motorized, in whatever length and width needed and called Rhinos.
 The assemblies were nearly unsinkable with the multiple compartments interlocked together.
 Because they were assembled from standardized pieces they were simple to repair.

 Seabees could not do their job until they had equipment ashore.
 Pontoons were run in front of a LCT or LST or they could ferry from offshore.

-Pontoons were as important as a Sherman, as its what got the fuel and ammo ashore.

 Construction

 The NLPs were constructed of welded steel flotation units that were assembled like Legos, connected by special angle-iron pieces, called stringers.
 The flotation boxes and stringers were held together by special iron wedge pins.
 The flotation boxes came in two types: a rectangular basic unit measuring 5 × 5 × 7 ft.
 The majority of NLPs were constructed using these.
 The second type had one side that was curved or angled to make a bow on the front of NLP barges or a ramp as needed.